gemini-testing/gemini/doc/programmatic-api.md

 * `new Gemini(options)` will create config from specified options (see config file reference).
 Options **must** have `projectRoot` setting specified.

-## Accessing the config options
+## Accessing the Config Options

-You can get values of an options via `gemini.config` property:
+You can get values of options via `gemini.config` property:

 ```javascript
 var Gemini = require('gemini/api'),